miladyboy/wingman/tasks/Tasks.md

 - [ ] Handle large images (currently times out with a 400 error); maybe resize images.
 - [ ] Establish a proper way to run supabase migrations and bring the production schema into a single initializer migration commited to git.
 - [ ] Audit and make the frontend code more modular.
+- [ ] The loading animation isn't starting as soon as I send my images.
+It should also start optimistically.

 ## Features
 - [ ] Replace the confirmation alert for deleting a message with a nicer component. *ux*